Gifts in Wills

 “I bequeath to the National Breast Cancer Foundation, ABN 37 144 841 707, to promote and support breast cancer research, (the residue of my estate) or the sum of (a specified sum), or my (specified items), free of all duties and taxes including, if any CGT, and the receipt of the Secretary or other authorised officer for the time being shall be a complete and sufficient discharge for the executor(s).”

 As a Research Guardian, you are part of a forward thinking community that cares deeply and passionately about protecting future generations from the devastation of a breast cancer diagnosis.
+You will receive exclusive invitations to lab tours and other special events in your state.

-Research Guardian stories
+Research Guardian Stories

 “Cancer has affected many members of my family, my sister and my niece have both battled breast cancer.
 I don’t want to see any more members of my family go through the worry and pain that they did and leaving a gift in my Will is one way in which I can help support research into the future to help beat this disease.” – Norman